 Discover five of the best flowers to sow in December, below.

-Sweet peas can be sown indoors in December, ideally in containers, such as cardboard tubes, that can be planted out in the soil, minimising root disturbance.
+Sweet peas can be sown indoors in December, ideally in containers, such as cardboard tubes, that can be planted into the soil, minimising root disturbance.
 Here’s how to save leggy sweet peas that haven’t received enough light.

 Laurentia are bushy, half-hardy annuals, with star-shaped, scented flowers.
 The seeds can be sown under glass in winter, in a bright spot.
 A heated propagator will help to warm the soil when sowing.